Brooke Bryant

-Brooke Bryant (born August 22, 2000) is an American professional ice hockey forward.
-She last played for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+Brooke Bryant (born August 22, 2000) is an American professional ice hockey forward for PWHL San Jose of the Professional Women's Hockey League (PWHL).
 She played college ice hockey at Minnesota State.

+Bryant was the first player born and raised in California to play in the PWHL.
+She won back-to-back Walter Cup championships with the Minnesota Frost in the league's first two seasons (2023–24 and 2024–25).

 Early life

-Growing up there was no girls hockey team Bryant could play for in San Joaquin County, California, so she joined the Stockton Colts boys team.
+Bryant was born on August 22, 2000, in Linden, California.
+Growing up there was no girls hockey team she could play for in San Joaquin County, California, so she joined the Stockton Colts boys team at Oak Park Ice Arena.
+While playing with the Colts, she also joined the San Jose Jr. Sharks.
+She was part of the 12-under team that won the Pacific District Championship in 2012, qualifying them for that year’s USA Hockey Tier II National Championships.
+Starting at this time, she wore the jersey number 19 until college as her favorite player on the San Jose Sharks was Joe Thornton.
 To continue her hockey career at a higher level, she joined the Anaheim Lady Ducks girls hockey program while simultaneously attending Linden High School in Linden, California.
-While in high school she played softball and volleyball.
+With the Anaheim Lady Ducks U19 team, she was the top scorer and helped the team win third place at the USA National Championship.
+While in high school she played softball and volleyball, earning four varsity letters in each sport.

+Playing career

-College career
+College

-Bryant began her collegiate career for Minnesota State during the 2018–19 season.
-During her freshman year, she appeared in all 35 games and recorded 11 goals and nine assists.
-She led the team in goals and rookie players in points.
-During the 2019–20 season in her sophomore year, she appeared in all 37 games and recorded four goals and four assists.
-During 2020–21 season in her junior year, she appeared in 18 games and recorded four assists in a season that was shortened due to the COVID-19 pandemic.
-During 2021–22 season in her senior year, she recorded eight goals and six assists in 35 games.
-During 2022–23 season in her graduate year, she recorded seven goals and 13 assists in 36 games.
+Bryant played five seasons for the Minnesota State Mavericks from 2018 to 2023.
+During the 2018–19 season, in her freshman year, she appeared in all 35 games and recorded 11 goals and nine assists for 20 points.
+She led the team in goals and tied for second on the team in points, becoming the first freshman to record 20 points in a season since 2010–11 and posted the eighth-most points by a freshman in Minnesota State history.
+During the 2019–20 season, in her sophomore year, she played in all 37 games and recorded four goals and four assists.
+During the 2021–21 season, in her junior year, she recorded four assist in 18 games, in a season that was shortened due to the COVID-19 pandemic.
+She was named to the WCHA All-Academic Team.

+During the 2021–22 season, in her senior year, she appeared in all 35 games and recorded eight goals and six assists.
+She scored two goals and had one assist in a 9–3 victory at Merrimack on September 25, 2021.
+She was again named to the WCHA All-Academic Team.
+During the 2022–23 season, in her fifth and final season as a graduate student, she recorded seven goals and 13 assists in 36 games.
+She finished her collegiate career with 34 goals and 36 assists for 70 points in 161 games.